zeelpatel1905/Jobseekers/README.md

 Employee and job are not created in database -- At Employer Side

-Job are posted perfetly and view job list is complate -- At Employer Side
+Job are post , Edit , Delete , view job list is complate -- At Employer Side